 The fields we work in include the following:

-In addition, there are other very helpful tasks you can perform that will enable us to disseminate our research:
+In addition, there are other helpful tasks you can perform that will enable us to disseminate our research:

-Remember also that, if you can’t join our team as an active member, there are other ways you can help:
+If you can’t join our team as an active member, there are other ways you can help:

 We’re looking forward to hearing from you!